Safeguarding Advice & Support

 All child protection records are kept separate from your child’s general school file.
 Records are stored in a locked cabinet or drawer, and if stored on computer they are password-protected.
 The only staff who have access to the records are those who need to know about the concerns in order to protect and support your child.

 Child protection is a very sensitive issue and it raises many questions and a range of strong emotions.
-We will do everything we can support our pupils and you can be assured that any action we take will be in the best interests of your child.
+We will do everything we can support our students and you can be assured that any action we take will be in the best interests of your child.

 Sources of support and information